tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 ### Should I trust Cure Dolly and "Organic Japanese"?

-Sometimes you see people recommending Cure Dolly as a replacement for the Tae Kim grammar guide.
+Sometimes you see people recommending Cure Dolly as a grammar resource.
 I tried going through it, and here's my takeaway.

 * The grammar explanations are a complete joke.